 2. Question Mark (?)

 In grammar, a question mark is a familiar punctuation used to end interrogative sentences.
-It’s known for being a one-job punctuation mark because they simply communicate questions.
+It’s known for being a one-job punctuation mark because it simply communicates questions.
 These sentences can be in the form of a direct question or an indirect question.

-A direct question is an interrogative sentence that asks the “ordinary” question.
+A direct question is an interrogative sentence that asks an “ordinary” question.
 For example:

 - How does it feel to be living my dream?